 - Dissolve flour in 1 cup of water

-- Gradually add flour mix to gravy, stir and mix (add more flour mix if needed)
+- Gradually add flour mixture to gravy, stir, and mix (add more flour mix if needed)

 - Bring to boil and cook for another 15 minutes

-- Heat oil in a pan and add onion, fry till golden brown, then add to Nihari
+- Heat oil in a pan and add onion, fry until golden brown, then add to Nihari

 - Cover and simmer for 10 minutes